core-wg/coral/draft-ietf-core-coral.md

 * A blank node of CoRAL can only have one incoming edge in serialization.
   RDF documents with multiply connected blank nodes need to undergo skolemization before they can be expressed in CoRAL.

-* CoRAL supports arbitrary literal objects, including CBOR tags, and arbitrary properties.
+* CoRAL supports arbitrary literal objects, including CBOR tags.
   For each object that is used in a literal, a mapping to a datatype (typically XSD) needs to be defined.
-  Properties of CoRAL literals need to be limited to those properties expressible in RDF (datatype, language and/or internationalization).

   When literals are normalized in RDF according to XSD rules, or the literal mappings to RDF datatypes are ambiguous on the CoRAL side,